What are the Symptoms of a Heart Attack?

 Shortness of breath.
 May occur with or without chest discomfort.

 Chest discomfort.
-Most heart attacks involve discomfort or heaviness in the centre of the chest that lasts more than a few minutes, or that goes away and comes back.
+Most heart attacks involve discomfort or heaviness in the chest’s centre that lasts more than a few minutes or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.

 Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one (commonly left) or both arms, the back, neck, jaw or stomach.

-Other signs: These may include breaking out in nausea or vomiting, cold sweat, or dizziness/lightheadedness.
+Other signs include breaking out in nausea or vomiting, cold sweat, or dizziness/lightheadedness.

 If you think you or someone with you is having a heart attack, Call 000 Immediately!

-Your spine is a prevalent cause of chest pain, which can be fixed by treatment of your thoracic spine and rib cage.
+Your spine is a prevalent cause of chest pain.
+Treating your thoracic spine and rib cage is usually the solution.
 However, chest pain originating from your spine won’t kill you, but a heart attack can!